hidasib/GRU4Rec/README.md

 The code was optimized for GPU execution, running it on CPU is not optimal.

-**LICENSING:** proper licence text coming soon!
-Meanwhile these are the main guidelines: for research and education purposes the code is and always will be free to use.
+**LICENSING:** See license.txt for details.
+Main guidelines: for research and education purposes the code is and always will be free to use.
 Use in commercial systems of the code or parts of it requires a licence.
 If you've been using the code or any of its derivates in a commercial system, contact me.

 ## Requirements